Mistralys/markdown-viewer/README.md

 It is designed to be used for viewing markdown-based documentation files, in a fire and forget way.
 The layout is based on Bootstrap 4, and does not need any additional configuration.

+## Features

+- Automatic jump navigation built using the document's headers.
+- Easily switch between the available documents.
+- Syntax highlighted fenced code blocks.
+- Additional support for "1)" style ordered lists.

-## Install
+## Installing

-The project is made to be used as a dependency in your documentation project.
+The package is made to be used as a dependency in a documentation project:
+Put it in a folder in a webserver, point it to some markdown files, and it will display them.

 1) Create a folder in your webroot from which to serve the documentation.
 2) Create a composer project there.